Visiting Olympic National Park

 Getting to Olympic National Park

-The Washington State Ferries system offers routes that provide access to the Olympic Peninsula via Puget Sound, where you can use state highways to connect to Highway 101 from Port Townsend, Kingston, and Bainbridge Island.
+Located on the Olympic Peninsula, this massive national park is best explored by car.
+Visitors can reach Olympic National Park via the Interstate 5 corridor and state highways.
+The Washington State Ferries system provides access to the Olympic Peninsula via Puget Sound, where you can use state highways to connect to Highway 101 from Port Townsend, Kingston, and Bainbridge Island.

 Things to Do in Olympic National Park

-Thanks to its size, Olympic National Park offers an abundance of outdoor recreation options available throughout the year.
-Whether you’re looking to unplug during a backpacking trip, wander rugged beaches, or enjoy prime stargazing, you’ll find it in Olympic National Park.
+Thanks to its size, Olympic National Park offers an abundance of outdoor recreation opportunities.
+Whether you’re looking to wander rugged beaches or enjoy prime stargazing, you’ll find it in Olympic National Park.

 Stargazing